Classification using CNN

 memory usage: 67.4 MB

 value_counts() returns a Series containing counts of unique values.
-This data has 2 classes 0 and 1.
-We can see that data with label 0 is a lot higher than data with label 1.
-Hence this data is highly unbalanced.
+This data has 2 classes, 0 and 1.
+The data with label 0 vastly outnumbers label 1, making it highly unbalanced.

 data['Class'].value_counts()